amanzi/amanzi/test_suites/verification/flow/saturated/transient/butler_strip_2d/amanzi_butler_strip_2d.rst

     :figclass: align-center
     :width: 600 px

-    **Figure 1.
-Schematic of the Butler and Liu's Linear Strip verification problem.**
+    **Schematic of the Butler and Liu's Linear Strip verification problem.**

 Mesh
 ~~~~

+The background mesh is :math:`2404 \: m \times 2404 \: m \times 1 \: m` and consists of 361,201 cells.
+There are 601 cells in the x-direction, 601 cells in the y-direction, and 1 cell in the z-direction.

 Variables